signalfx/apmworkshop/apm/java/README.md

 The `otel.` resources set up the service name, environment, and destination to send the spans.

-Splunk Observability Cloud has a `Getting Data In` Wizard to guide through instrumentation setup.

 Splunk's OpenTelmetry autoinstrumentation for Java is here: https://github.com/signalfx/splunk-otel-java

 You can now go to the next step of [APM Instrumentation Workshop](../workshop-steps/3-workshop-labs.md)